MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-common-area-phones.md

 > [!NOTE]
 > Common area phones do not support voicemail.

-A common area phone is typically placed in an area like a lobby or another area which is available to many people to make a call; for example, a reception area, lobby, or conference phone.
+A common area phone is typically placed in an area like a lobby or another area that is available to many people to make a call; for example, a reception area, lobby, or conference phone.
 Common area phones are set up as devices rather than users, and can automatically sign into a network.

 In the steps below, we’ll help you set up an account for Phone System to deploy common area phones for your organization.
 For a more complete meeting room experience, including audio conferencing, consider purchasing the dedicated Meeting Room license with a meeting room device.

-The first things you need to do are purchase a Common Area Phone (CAP) license and make sure that you have a certified phone.
+First, you need to purchase a Common Area Phone (CAP) license and make sure that you have a certified phone.
 To search for and learn more about certified phones, go to [Microsoft Teams devices](https://products.office.com/microsoft-teams/across-devices?ms.url=officecomteamsdevices&rtc=1).

 ## Step 1 - Buy the licenses